hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * AR, MA, ARMA, ARIMA, Seasonal ARIMA all assume stationary
   * Python built-in functions for ARMA, AR, MA will check stationary, if non-stationary will return error; ARIMA and Seasonal ARIMA will use differencing to deal with non-stationary issue
 #### AR models
 * The way it regress on time series is to regress it with its lag term.
-So it's good at capturing the trens since it's predicted based on the prior time values
+So it's good at capturing the trend since it's predicted based on the prior time values
 * `p` is the order of AR
   * Check PACF for this, exclude lag 0, the number of significant lags is p
 * [Example to create AR model, and forecast on it][13]
   * The residual follows normal ditribution with 0 mean
-* <b>Positiveatocorrelation is corrected using AR models and negative autocorrelation is corrected using MA models</b>
+* <b>Positive atocorrelation is corrected using AR models and negative autocorrelation is corrected using MA models</b>
 #### MA models
 * It uses the autocorrealtion between residuals to forecast values.
 This helps adjust for unpredictable events (such as market crash leading to share prices falling that will happen over time)
 * `q` is the order for MA